botirk38/zeropool/README.md

 - O(1) instead of O(n) best-fit
 - Perfect for predictable I/O buffer sizes

-**Secure memory zeroing**
+**Performance-first memory management**
-- All buffers are zeroed on return using `fill(0)`
-- All buffers are zeroed on allocation using `resize(size, 0)`
+- Buffers are not zeroed by default for maximum performance
-- Prevents information leakage between buffer users
+- Users can manually zero buffers if information leakage prevention is required
-- Safe for security-sensitive workloads
+- Safe for performance-critical workloads where security is handled at higher layers

 ## Thread Safety